yamaimo/WorkStealing/README.md

 fetches a task from the top of the task queue.

-Current merge sort implementation uses recursive calls, so the stack size of the worker thread may be too large.
+Current merge sort implementation uses recursive calls, so the stack size of the worker thread may be too small.
+In such case, make the stack size or the number of workers large.

 ### make_data.rb